-In broad terms, if the employment contract gave the employer the right to terminate by paying a PILON (a "PILON" clause"), the PILON was subject to income tax and NICs in full.
+In broad terms, if the employment contract gave the employer the right to terminate by paying a PILON (a "PILON" clause), the PILON was subject to income tax and NICs in full.
 In contrast, if the employment contract did not allow the employer to terminate the employment by paying a PILON but the employer did so, this "non contractual" PILON would generally have benefited from the income tax and NICs exemption.

-Under the current rules, the employer must calculate how much of the Termination Payment (excluding any statutory redundancy pay) is postemployment notice pay, ("PENP").
+Under the current rules, in addition to ensuring that any amount due under a contractual PILON clause is subject to income tax and NICs in full, the employer must calculate how much of the Termination Payment (excluding any statutory redundancy pay) is postemployment notice pay, ("PENP").
 PENP is, broadly, the basic salary the employee would have received during any unworked period of notice, minus any contractual PILON.
 PENP is subject to tax and NICs in full.